On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Sobolev maps into Grushin planes

-As a substitute for the horizontal (Pansu) differential, we will use Kirchheim's metric differential \cite{kirch} (see also Ambrosio and Kirchheim \cite{ambrosiok}).
+\begin{proof} Let $X = f^{-1}(Y) \subset \B^2$.
+As a substitute for the horizontal (Pansu) differential, we will use Kirchheim's metric differential \cite{kirch}.
 It follows from Kirchheim's metric differentiability theorem \cite[Theorem 2]{kirch} that $f$ is almost everywhere metrically differentiable.
-That is, at almost every point in $\B^2$ there exists a seminorm $mdf_x := \Norm{\cdot}_x$ such that
+That is, at a.e.\ point in $\B^2$ there exists a seminorm $mdf_x := \Norm{\cdot}_x$ such that $d(f(x),f(y)) - \Norm{y-x}_x = o(\norm{y-x}$ as $y\to x$.

 For a seminorm $s$ on $\R^2$, the {\it Jacobian} is defined as

 By the area formula \cite[Theorem 5.1]{ambrosiok},

 Hence $\cH_{cc}^2(f(\B^2) \cap Y) \leq \int_X \mathbf{J}_2(mdf_x)$ and we claim that